muccc/gr-iridium/README.md

 Default value is `18`.
 Values lower than `16` are rarely useful, as the QPSK decoder will produce too many bit errors.

+#### `--raw-capture`: Copy raw samples to file
+write a copy of the samples to a SigMF recording.

+The parameter specifies the path & basename of the SigMF files.

+This is mostly useful for debugging when using SDR mode to process live data.

+The samples will be written in `ci16_le` format.

 ### Interactive Output
 During normal operation `iridium-extractor` will output a status line once per second on `stderr`.
 #### SDR / live mode